-Who has the edge in the 111th Apple Cup: UW Huskies or WSU Cougars?
+Who has the edge in the 112th Apple Cup: UW Huskies or WSU Cougars?

 Receiver

 Washington State has six receivers with at least 39 catches.
-Not sure the crew has lived up to the preseason hype but the Cougars are deep at the position, with former walk-on Brandon Arconado being the most productive when he has been healthy.
+Not sure the crew has lived up to the preseason hype, but the Cougars are deep at the position, with former walk-on Brandon Arconado being the most productive when he has been healthy.
 The struggles at receiver for the Huskies have been well-documented.
 Way too many dropped balls this season, and they could still use a consistent deep threat.

 Edge: Washington State